ronituohino/p2p-chat/README.md

 Additional stuff:

-- Network forms a group to which every client can send messages to
+- Network forms a group chat to which every client can send messages to
 - Encrypted messages
 - Authentication to the network
 - Removing non-compliant clients from the network